kianwasabi/kianwasabi/README.md

 - 👋 Hi, I’m @kianwasabi
-- 👀 I’m interested in Embedded Systems, Python, C, C++.
+- 👀 I’m interested in Projects in Matlab, Embedded Systems, Python, C & C++.
 - 🌱 I’m currently learning Python & how to work with GitHub.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...